wanye71/Python-for-Data-Science/Exploring Data/README.md

 # This function is like callin' in the data squad to give us the lowdown on our crib.
 # It spills all the tea on our data, from its size and shape to the data types rollin' in.
 df.info()

+# Yo, fam, let's get some serious deets on our DataFrame.

+# This line of code calls the 'describe()' method on our DataFrame 'df'.
+# It's like summoning the data guru to spill the beans on our data crib.
+# The 'describe()' method provides summary statistics for numerical columns in the DataFrame.
+df.describe()

 # Yo, check it!
 We're about to dive into the world of series with this slice.